 5 Survival stories that were made into movies

-Everyone loves a good survival story, and what better way to enjoy them than in the form of a movie.
-Here are five of the most incredible survival stories of all time that truly deserved their transition to the big screen.
+Everyone loves a good survival story, and what better way to enjoy them than in the form of a movie?
+Here are 5 Survival stories that were made into movies that truly deserved their transition to the big screen.

 Aron Rolston – 127 Hours

-Probably the most well known survival story of recent times, 127 hours follows the adventure and living nightmare of Aron Rolston after he got himself trapped in a canyon.
+Probably the most well-known survival story of recent times, 127 Hours follows the adventure and living nightmare of Aron Ralston after he got himself trapped in a canyon.
 After going for a hike in one of his favourite spots he ended up falling down a small canyon and getting his arm trapped under a giant boulder.
-Over the next 127 hours he struggled to survive on nothing more than a 330ml bottle of water and 2 burritos before being forced to cut off his own arm.
+Over the next 127 hours, he struggled to survive on nothing more than a 330ml bottle of water and 2 burritos before being forced to cut off his arm.

 Hugh Glass – The Revenant